marlonShawDEV/fmzurb/src/styleguide/index_corp.md

 ##  Blurb leading Image 3:2 ratio; Stacked for Small

+Images inside media object with class `.blurb3-leads-image2` are 325px wide at medium and shift down to 290px at xlarge.

 These are often used inside a list container, where each media object is an `<li>` in a longer list.

 ```html_example